Erden Eruç: Australia and Mount Kosciuszko

 Departing from Port Moresby on 8 December 2009, Eruç rowed his boatwhich had been shipped around PNG for himacross the Coral Sea and reached the Cape York Peninsula, Australia on 10 January 2010.
 He sea kayaked down the coast from 28 January to 15 February 2010 until he reached Cooktown where he continued by bicycle on 18 February.
-Eruç bicycled along the east coast toward Mount Kosciuszko, the second peak of his Six Summits Project, which he summitted on 10 April.
+Eruç bicycled along the east coast toward Mount Kosciuszko, the second peak of his Six Summits Project, which he summited on 10 April.
 He continued again by bicycle along the southern and western coastal areas of the country.
 After preparing and resupplying his rowboat in Perth through that June, Eruç had the rowboat shipped north to Carnarvon as a more favorable departure point.
 He bicycled to Carnarvon and arrived on 7 July 2010.

 Indian Ocean, Africa and Mount Kilimanjaro

 Eruç departed from Carnarvon on 13 July 2010 to cross the Indian Ocean to Africa.
 After three and a half months of solitary rowing, a frigate named TCG Gaziantep of the Turkish Navy rendezvoused with Eruç north of Madagascar on 30 October.
 Coincidentally, the frigate was named after the Turkish city where Eruç's mother had been raised, though she was born in nearby Kilis.
 After exchanging pleasantries and gifts via a small zodiac boat, the frigate continued escorting Eruç as he rowed westward until sunset that day.
 The area was being patrolled as part of a Combined Task Force to combat piracy and the commander of that task force, Rear Admiral Sinan Ertuğrul, was on the frigate.
 Ertuğrul and Eruç had been exchanging emails about his route and expected landfall in Africa, and were attempting to steer him clear of pirate activity.

 In November 2010 as the cyclone season was starting, Eruç found that he could not continue toward the African coast because a mesoscale eddy, or vortex, had formed around him and was pushing him away from the coast.
 He witnessed waterspouts while rowing in the Mozambique Channel and changed direction to the south-southeast reaching Mahajanga in Madagascar on 26 November without encountering any pirates.
 The row from Australia to Madagascar had taken about four and a half months.
 Eruç took a four-month break until the cyclone season ended before rowing westward to the African coast from Mahajanga on 26 March 2011 making landfall at Angoche in Mozambique on 20 April.